How It Works: Two-Step Analysis

 Rates tab to replace any of them with your actual contractor pricing.
 Saved to your browser — enter once, used every time.

-Pre-1950 contingency: When year built is 1950 or earlier, the tool automatically adds
+1950-or-earlier contingency: When year built is 1950 or earlier, the tool automatically adds

 15% to all repair estimates.
 SE Michigan homes from this era commonly carry hidden costs: lead paint abatement, knob-and-tube wiring, cast iron plumbing, undersized electrical, possible asbestos.
 Displayed as a flagged line item in the Repairs tab and summary card.